 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Pentax K-3 II Manual.
+Further information on the features and operation of the 5D Mark IV and K-3 II can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Pentax K-3 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.